Fearless (Taylor Swift album): Impact

 Swift began re-recording her first six studio albums, including Fearless, in November 2020.
-The decision came after a public dispute between her and talent manager Scooter Braun, who acquired the masters of Swift's first six studio albums—which Swift had been trying to buy for years—following her departure from Big Machine Records in November 2018.
+The decision came after a public dispute between her and the music executive Scooter Braun, who acquired the masters of Swift's first six studio albums—which Swift had been trying to buy for years—following her departure from Big Machine Records in November 2018.
 The re-recording of Fearless, subtitled Taylor's Version, was released on April 9, 2021, through Republic Records.
-The Taylor's Version feature all tracks from the Platinum Edition, the Valentine's Day soundtrack single "Today Was a Fairytale" (2010), and six unreleased "From the Vault" tracks.
-Following the release of Fearless (Taylor's Version), the original reappeared on albums charts of several European countries, reaching a new peak at number two in Austria, Germany, and Norway, and number three in Switzerland.
+Fearless (Taylor's Version) contains re-recordings of all tracks from the Platinum Edition and the Valentine's Day soundtrack single "Today Was a Fairytale" (2010), and new recordings of six previously unreleased "From the Vault" tracks.
+Following the release of Fearless (Taylor's Version), the original album reached a new peak on charts in Austria (number two), Germany (number two), and Switzerland (number three).
+The ownership of the original album was sold back to Swift on May 30, 2025, alongside her other five albums released under Big Machine.